willothy/flatten.nvim/README.md

     'willothy/flatten.nvim',
     opts = {
         callbacks = {
-            pre_open = function()
-                -- Close toggleterm when an external open request is received require("toggleterm").toggle(0)
-            end,
             post_open = function(bufnr, winnr, ft, is_blocking)
-                if ft == "gitcommit" then
+                if is_blocking then
+                    -- Hide the terminal while it's blocking require("toggleterm").toggle(0)
+                else
+                    -- If it's a normal file, just switch to its window vim.api.nvim_set_current_win(winnr)
+                end

-                    -- If the file is a git commit, create one-shot autocmd to delete it on write -- If you just want the toggleable terminal integration, ignore this bit and only use the -- code in the else block
+                -- If the file is a git commit, create one-shot autocmd to delete its buffer on write -- If you just want the toggleable terminal integration, ignore this bit if ft == "gitcommit" then
                     vim.api.nvim_create_autocmd(
                         "BufWritePost",
                         {